merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 Anyway, we expect to find at least **25 bacterial populations** in this co-assembly.
 We're going to do our best to bin at least some of these populations.

 We will be refining metabins that were automatically binned by CONCOCT.
-Let's check which collections we have available for this co-assembly.
-Collections of bins are stored in the profile database, so we pass that database as a parameter to `anvi-show-collections-and-bins`:
+Let's check which {% include ARTIFACT name="collection" text="collections" %} we have available for this co-assembly.
+Collections of bins are stored in the profile database, so we pass that database as a parameter to {% include PROGRAM name="anvi-show-collections-and-bins" text="anvi-show-collections-and-bins" %}:

 ```
 anvi-show-collections-and-bins -p PROFILE.db